-To maximize NFCSP funding, we will advocate for removal of the AFCSP means test requirement.
-Eliminating this requirement would greatly enhance our ability to leverage this program as match funding, thereby amplifying its impact and broadening its reach.
+To maximize National Family Caregiver Support Program (NFCSP) funding, we will advocate for removal of the Alzheimer's Family and Caregiver Support Program (AFCSP) means test requirement.
+Eliminating the means test would allow ADRC's to continue to use AFCSP funding as match dollars for the NFCSP, thereby amplifying its impact and broadening its reach.